niltnir/personal-ssg/pages/cs.md

-Yes, you read that right, 'CS' stands for computing & software`(sidenote "As Abelson and Sussman remark in the introduction to SICP, 'computer science' is a misnomer in the sense that the field is not a science and has almost nothing to do with computers … with the exception of low-level software, robotics, machine learning, etc.")`.
+Yes, you read that right, 'CS' stands for computing & software`(sidenote "As Abelson and Sussman remark in the introduction to SICP, 'computer science' is a misnomer in the sense that the field is not a science and has almost nothing to do with computers… with the exception of low-level software, robotics, machine learning, etc.")`.

 Here is where I get to nerd out about, say, interpreters.